-As a direct result, forward thinking IT heads are looking to a Virtual Desktop Infrastructure (VDI) environment to provide the energy reduction, cost savings and performance improvements necessary if an organization is to compete in the modern business world.
+As a direct result, forward thinking IT heads are looking to a Virtual Desktop Infrastructure (VDI) environment to provide the energy reduction, cost savings and performance improvements necessary if an organisation is to compete in the modern business world.

 A cutting-edge VDI environment enables you to store your data and applications in a central server while offering all the features of a PC, but with enhanced security, seamless software and hardware upgrades, powerful connectivity, all wrapped up in the very latest functionality.

-To achieve this time and money saving goal, many organizations are saying goodbye to the PC, and are embracing the future in the form of Thin client or Zero client technology – lightweight computers that are slowly, but surely, replacing familiar desktop hardware.
+To achieve this time and money saving goal, many organisations are saying goodbye to the PC, and are embracing the future in the form of Thin client or Zero client technology – lightweight computers that are slowly, but surely, replacing familiar desktop hardware.

 Both offer VDI and computing power which resides on networked servers.
-Similarly, providing the user has access to the network, they both offer a consistent standardized experience on any desktop, laptop, tablet or mobile.
+Similarly, providing the user has access to the network, they both offer a consistent standardised experience on any desktop, laptop, tablet or mobile.
 And with security in mind they are equally less vulnerable to viruses and malware and are equally economical when it comes to power usage.